Calf pain: identify the causes and treat them correctly

 When do I need to see a doctor for calf pain?

-A visit to the doctor is indispensable for pain in the calf if it persists over a long period of time and/or cannot be explained.
-If you have done intensive sports before and it feels like sore muscles in your calves, then the causes of the pain are quite clear.
-If you have constant calf pain with no apparent cause, if it is persistent or recurs frequently, then a medical examination is advised.
-A visit to the doctor is also advisable if the calf pain is accompanied by other symptoms such as fever or a general feeling of malaise.
+A visit to the doctor is essential for pain in the calf if it persists over a longer period of time and/or cannot be explained.
+If you have previously done intensive sport and it feels like sore muscles in your calves, then the causes of the pain are quite clear.
+If you have constant calf pain with no apparent cause, if it is persistent or frequently recurring, then a medical examination is advisable.
+A visit to the doctor is also advisable if the calf pain is accompanied by other symptoms such as fever or general malaise.

 Is the calf swollen and hard?
 Then, too, medical clarification is necessary to rule out thrombosis.
 Sometimes, however, the causes are more harmless and are due to water retention.
 In the case of swollen calves, the doctor will examine you for liver and kidney diseases, which in very rare cases are also possible triggers for swelling and pain in the legs.